 Sim Israeloff is Section Head of the Commercial/Business Litigation group.
 His practice is devoted to commercial and complex business litigation in state and federal courts.
 He represents U.S. and foreign businesses and individuals in litigation and arbitration involving business transactions, real estate partnerships, franchises, securities, intellectual property, injunctions, and probate matters.
 He is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization and is a member of the American Board of Trial Advocates.

 William L. (Bill) Siegel is Section Head of the Bankruptcy and Creditors’ Rights group and a member of the Corporate and Business group.
 His experience includes representing individuals and business entities in their corporate and transactional affairs, including drafting and negotiating agreements of all types and representing individuals and business entities in disputes that may arise in litigation in State and Federal Courts.
 He also represents debtors, creditors, Trustees, and Committees in bankruptcy matters in Chapter 7 liquidations and Chapter 11 reorganizations.

-Cowles and Thompson, P.C. is a full-service law firm with offices in Dallas and Plano, Texas.
+Cowles Thompson, P.C. is a full-service law firm with offices in Dallas and Plano, Texas.
 Established in 1978, the firm has long served the Dallas-Fort Worth region, Texas, and the nation.
-Cowles and Thompson attorneys strive to provide effective, creative, efficient solutions for their clients’ most complex problems, including critical litigation and appeals, employment, business formation and transactions, creditor’s rights, and family law.
+Cowles Thompson attorneys strive to provide effective, creative, efficient solutions for their clients’ most complex problems, including critical litigation and appeals, employment, business formation and transactions, creditor’s rights, and family law.